-The focus here will be live betting on golf which offers a myriad of different options to choose from, depending on the event.
-For more on how live betting on golf works and what options are available to you, read on!
+The focus of this article is live betting on golf which offers a myriad of different options, depending on the event.
+For more on how live betting on golf works and what options are available to you, read on.

 This one is the most straight forward.
 Any time throughout an event, odds will change on who will win the golf tournament depending on how well everyone is playing.
 Naturally, the favorites will have shorter odds to win and the long shots will have odds that entail a greater payout.

 For example, even if Rory McIlroy is 6 shots behind the lead his odds to win may still be +2500.
 This means a $10 wager earns you $250 plus the $10 stake you laid should he win.
 A lesser golfer not likely to emerge victoriously may be 3 shots back, but his odds could be +4000 because the sportsbook doesn’t think he’ll end up with the trophy.